Simmer-Jun/React-Todo/README.md

  ![show_demo](img/demo7.png)

-You can see the online demo [here](http://hisimmer.com/React-Todo/) or clone this repository and open the `app/index.html` to show!
-Enjoy it.

 ## Future ##

-For now it does'n support mobile, but it will support soon...
+For now it does'n support mobile, but it will support soon...(so makesure you screen big than 980px...)

 If you hava any question just open issue .